-Please call the office at (323) 235-6343 (TAS/WAHS) or (323) 846-6694 (ACES).
+Please call the office at the numbers above.
 If someone is not available to speak to you immediately, please leave a message and someone will return your call.
 If you need to speak to someone about an issue that may take more than 5 minutes, please make an appointment.